FLwolfy/2D-Entity-Component-System/README.md

 #### 2.2.3 Implementing Behavior
 Behaviors define logic that can be attached to game objects.
 They extend `EntityBehavior` and implement lifecycle methods.
+Defines behavior that can be attached to a game object.

+- `awake()`: Called when the object is created to obtain references.
+- `start()`: Called when the object is initialized.
+- `update()`: Called every frame if the behavior is enabled.

 ```java
 package sandbox;